 Health Care Spending Accounts (HCSA)s, sometimes known as Health Spending Accounts (HSA), are an increasingly popular alternative or top-up to traditional health and dental solutions.
 HCSAs give employees flexibility and enable an element of self-service in choosing how to spend their dollars.

 Having access to an HCSA is also a determinant in how highly plan members think of their employee benefits plan.
-78% of plan members who have an HCSA rate their benefits plan as “excellent.”
+According to the 2020 Sanofi Canada Healthcare Survey, 78% of plan members who have an HCSA rate their benefits plan as “excellent.”

 List of HCSA Eligible Expenses